 Personally, the idea of walking into a room full of strangers terrifies me!
 I’ve previously been asked if I would give a presentation and I declined because I know how uncomfortable I would feel.
 It’s not because I don’t how to do it, I used to do drama in my teens but I know I would be a shaky wreck!

 The same goes for in-person networking events, I really don’t like them and I am hopeless at small talk, I don’t see the point in it, and I would much prefer a proper natter, so I rarely attend them.

 It doesn’t mean to say I won’t push myself out of my comfort zone, I’ve just told you I hate networking events but the year after I launched my business, I launched an in-person networking event.
 The difference was that I was in control of it, so it gave me confidence and the group was a maximum of ten people, I knew my limits.

 5 top tips for growing your business with ease as an introvert

 Don’t be someone you’re not

-It might sound obvious, but as an introvert, you will know where your boundaries lie and what makes you feel uncomfortable.
+As an introvert, you will know where your boundaries lie and what makes you feel uncomfortable.
 When you see others doing well, it’s easy to think you need to follow the approach someone else takes but rather than comparing yourself, stay true to who you are, and remember your values and what you stand for.
 Remember, it is possible to grow your business with ease as an introvert, it’s about understanding the strategies and tactics to take!